-- Capital conservation buffer which was phased in and amounts to 2.5% of RWAs from 1 January 2019. - Countercyclical buffer set by the Bank of England where it observes systemic risks in the market.
+- Capital conservation buffer which amounts to 2.5% of RWAs from 1 January 2019. - Countercyclical buffer set by the Bank of England where it observes systemic risks in the market.
 The requirement was reduced to 0% in March 2020 to support the provision of financial services following the COVID19 outbreak.
+The Financial Policy Committee announced in December 2021 that the rate will increase to 1% with binding effect from 13 December 2022.

-Through the ICAAP, the Group's Board has then undertaken a detailed assessment of all of the risks facing the Group and has established extra capital to be held under Pillar 2.
+Through the ICAAP, the Group's Board has undertaken a detailed assessment of all of the risks facing the Group and has established extra capital to be held under Pillar 2.
 As part of this assessment, the Group has undertaken stress tests to determine whether it could maintain adequate capital under stressed conditions (including in a severe economic downturn).
 Section 6 of this document contains additional information on the ICAAP.

-This policy document deals with the requirements laid down for Pillar 3 (disclosure) and information provided is in accordance with the rules laid out in the PRA/FCA combined view handbook BIPRU Chapter 11.
+This document deals with the requirements laid down for Pillar 3 (disclosure) and information provided is in accordance with the rules laid out in the PRA/FCA combined view handbook BIPRU Chapter 11.